mej504/ap-scraper/README.md

 - Entertainment
 - Religion

+Users are offered the first three paragraphs of whichever story the select.
+A link is provided to continue reading the full story on Associated Press' website.

+Pictures were deliberately excluded from this project.
+While web scraping is a notoriously gray area, it would become a great deal less gray in this context since Associated Press images are available only to subscribers of its wire service.
+It's not a bear I was willing to poke, frankly.

 ## Goals with this project

 To better familiarize myself with React, as well as Node.js web scraping using the Cheerio module for parsing markup.